Neo-Ciber94/animelist/packages/animelist-auth-next/README.md

 ## Load user from server

-Each time we load a page we will fetch the user from the client side, so you may need to show a spinner while the user is loading, to prevent this we can fetch the user from the server side.
+Each time we load a page we will fetch the user from the client side, so you may need to show a spinner while the user is loading.
+To prevent this we can fetch the user from the server side.

 Following our **setup** example we can do this: